 2. Before 1895: Discovering Nature

-Article VII, Section 7 read, "The lands of the State, now owned or hereafter acquired, constituting the Forest Preserve as now fixed by law, shall be forever kept as wild forest lands.
-They shall not be leased, sold, or exchanged, or be taken by any corporation, public or private, nor shall the timber thereon be sold, removed, or destroyed."
-The strict final clause prohibited not only logging, but also the removal of dead timber or the creation of dams that flooded Preserve land.
-But it did not say anything about the use of privately-owned lands within the Blue Line.
-The state would not tackle that piece of unfinished business until 1973.
+"The lands of the State [of New York], now owned or hereafter acquired, constituting the Forest Preserve as now fixed by law, shall be forever kept as wild forest lands.
+They shall not be leased, sold, or exchanged, or be taken by any corporation, public or private, nor shall the timber thereon be sold, removed, or destroyed." -- New York State Constitution Article VII, Section 7, ratified in 1894